solidusio-contrib/solidus_graphql_api-deprecated/README.md

 ```

+(If a type is backed by a database and represents a model, `app/models/` would be used instead of `lib/spree/`.)

 ### Adding Corresponding tests

 As mentioned, tests come with pre-defined template code as well.

 The header of each test defines the GraphQL query and expected result, followed by an `it` block which actually runs the query and comparison.

+The pre-generated code and placeholders are verbose and detailed.
+It is easier to delete parts of content that won't be needed in a test than to write large parts of queries and code manually.

 The command to execute queries is just `execute`.
 It runs `Schema.execute()` with defaulting to `query()`, `context()` and `variables()` unless these params are manually provided.